thanpolas/toddmotto.github.io/_posts/2013-09-10-building-out-an-html5-experience-with-intels-html5-hub-for-rolling-stone-magazine.md

 ---
 layout: post
 permalink: /building-out-an-html5-experience-with-intels-html5-hub-for-rolling-stone-magazine
-title: Building out an HTML5 experience with Intel's HTML5 Hub, for Rolling Stone magazine
+title: Building out an HTML5 experience with Intels HTML5 Hub, for Rolling Stone magazine
 ---

 Back in June this year, I was approached by Intel and Rolling Stone magazine to create the first online HTML5 experience for the new [HTML5 Hub](http://html5hub.com) project.
 HTML5 Hub is a platform for showcasing, talking, and building out original experiences on the web with HTML5.
 Backed by Intel, I was thrilled to have been invited as a Founding Contributor to the Hub.